PaulMaly/perlite/README.md

 The constructor function will return an object which allows you to manage a widget.
 To distinguish widgets from regular JS objects, it's recommended to follow the naming convention by prefixing widget names with the `$`.

-Actually, the widget object is just a namespace without any overall context.
+Actually, a widget object is just a namespace without any overall context.
 So, you can use ES6 [Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) and use things separately:

 ```javascript
 const {